-- Add couple of cups of water to mince and mix it in with fork, it’ll prevent the meat to stick together in lumps.
+- Add a couple of cups of water to mince and mix it in with a fork, it’ll prevent the meat to stick together in lumps.

 - In a pan, heat oil and add black & green cardamoms, peppercorns, cumin seeds and bay leaf to oil.

-- Add chopped onions , stirring occasionally till the onions are nice and brown.
+- Add chopped onions, green chillies, stirring occasionally till the onions are nice and brown.

-- Add ginger-garlic paste and mix for couple of minutes.
+- Add ginger-garlic paste and mix for a couple of minutes.

 - Now add the chopped tomatoes and cook till the oil separates from the masala.

 - Add the minced meat and saute for 5-7 minutes.